BigelowLab/seaweed-spectral-library/Measurement Setup.md

 For each sample, the following approach was taken:

 1. The sample was placed on an adjustable table, on a piece of blackout card, under the PSR fibre optic
-2. The height of the table was changed so the distance between the top of the seaweed sample and the fibre optic was 17cm
+2. The height of the table was changed so the distance between the top of the seaweed sample and the fibre optic was kept constant
 3. The sample reflectance was measured 10 times (repeated measurements at a 5 second interval)
 4. The blackout card + sample were rotated by 90 degrees
 5. Steps 3 & 4 were repeated until there were a total of 40 scans (i.e. the sample had been measured from 4 viewing directions/orientations)